cyber-prophet/cy/README.md

 Flags:
-  --from - Use only particles from the 'from' column --to - Use only particles from the 'to' column
-  -s, --include_system - Include tweets, follow and avatar paritlces --include_global - Include column with global particles' df (that includes content) --include_particle_index - Include local 'particle_index' column -c, --cids_only - Output one column with CIDs only --init_role             # Output if particle originally was in 'from' or 'to' column
+  --from - Use only particles from the 'from' column --to - Use only particles from the 'to' column --include_global - Include column with global particles' df (that includes content) --include_particle_index - Include local 'particle_index' column -c, --cids_only - Output one column with CIDs only --init_role # Output if particle originally was in 'from' or 'to' column

 Input/output types:
   ╭input┬output╮